 The core courses introduce students to industry-focused concepts that are specific to this major.
 These courses provide students with the key principles and skills they need to better understand their chosen sector.

 - Technologies for sustainability in the energy industry: smart grid, IoT and smart mobility

 - Oil & Gas: Industry Fundamentals Challenged by New Sources and New Geopolitics

 The advanced courses provide students with an in-depth perspective on specific aspects of international business by adopting a more practical approach.

 - Understanding Institutions: Opportunities and Constraints

-- Strategy and Growth in Energy Business
+- Strategy for a sustainable Growth in Energy Business

 - Managing Risks in Energy Industry

 - Market Design and the Role of Trade and Traders